Unlocking the Secrets of Public Relations for Entrepreneurs

 Your unique angle

-This is what journalists, producers, and platforms actually care about.
-Not how many followers you have, not how cute your photos are — but why your story deserves to be told right now.
+This is what journalists, producers, and platforms genuinely care about.
+It’s not about how many followers you have or how cute your photos are; it’s about why your story deserves to be told right now.

 That’s the part many people skip.
 And it’s the reason their pitches fall flat.